-Planting Garden Plants Too Early
+Gardening Problem: Planting Garden Plants Too Early

 Even the most cold hardy plants have a limit.
 Each plant has a climate they prefer and if the guidelines are not properly followed, the plants can suffer.
 Drops in production and even death can be the result.